WISPR passive acoustic sensor

 Seaglider logdev configuration

 The exact contents of this file (the amount of pauses and warmups) appears to be sensitive to changes in WISPR3 firmware so thorough testing is required after updating any firmware.
-Through testing, the below file should operate a WISPR3 running firmware v1.2.20250828 without a real-time system (firmware copies can be found in this repo’s resources folder).
+Through testing, the below file should operate a WISPR3 running firmware v1.2.20250828 without a real-time system (historical firmware copies can be found in this repo’s resources folder).

 name=WISPR